-Plane experiences engine trouble and drops debris over Colorado, lands safely
+Plane experiences engine failure and drops debris over Colorado, lands safely

 The United Airlines flight, which was en route to Honolulu, returned safely to Denver shortly after departure.

-There are no injuries reported onboard the aircraft.
+There are no injuries reported on board the aircraft or on the ground at this time.

 The National Transportation Safety Board is investigating the incident and has asked Coloradans not to touch debris if they find them.